gcr-solutions/recommender-system-solution/docs/experience/2_user/_index.en.md

 ![Recall-Rank-Filter](/images/recall-rank-filter.png)

 This is the 4-way recall logic, including news type, news keywords, news entity embedding learned from knowledge graph and user portrait.
-The recall logic finds the mosting promising candidates from these perspectives:
+The recall logic finds the most promising candidates from these perspectives:

 ![Recall-Logic](/images/recall-logic.png)